JoeFu/alportal-document/docs/front-end/components-input.md

 This component allows the user to edit a text string in place, directly in the page.
 The inlineTextarea component uses the [VeeValidate](../front-end/key-libraries.md#veevalidate) library to validate the input text.
 When the user finishes editing and clicks the checkmark button, the input text is validated against the `rules` `prop`.
-- If the text is valid, the `create` and `update:modelValue` events are emmited, the updated value is passed as an argument, and the textarea is hidden.
+- If the text is valid, the `create` and `update:modelValue` events are emitted, the updated value is passed as an argument, and the textarea is hidden.
 - If the text is invalid, an `error` message is displayed and the user is prompted to correct the input.
-- If the user cancels editing or the input is invalid, the `cancel` event is emmited and the textarea is hidden.
+- If the user cancels editing or the input is invalid, the `cancel` event is emitted and the textarea is hidden.

 This can be used as follows: